-The bookmark logs the depth, time and water temperature.
+The bookmark logs the depth, time, and water temperature, as well as compass heading (if the compass has been enabled).

 To make a bookmark in the profile memory during a dive, press the SELECT button.
 A brief confirmation will be given.